cleverwise/cya/README.md

 The example entry below will run cya at every Monday at 2:05 am with output dumped into /dev/null.

 5 2 * * 1 /home/USER/bin/cya save >/dev/null 2>&1

+#### Why was /home/cya choosen?

+Please see the "[Contributors Readme](contributors.md)" for very detailed information on this subject.